 Meals: Not included in program costs.
 Students prepare their own meals in a shared kitchen.

 To learn about the residences halls at La Trobe University, please visit their accommodations webpage.

 Students pay North Central College tuition and room and board to the host institution.
+A $30 non-refundable application fee is due at the time of application submission.
 Students are personally responsible for paying airfare, health insurance, departure tax, books, extra personal travel, and spending money, as these items are not included in room and board fees.
 North Central College financial aid does apply.

 Please note: Those students studying in Australia are required to purchase Australian national health insurance (Overseas Student Health Cover (OSHC)), as well as an Australian student visa in order to participate in a study abroad program.
 These costs are not covered in tuition, room and board costs and must be paid by each student.